alexbfree/thesis/src/additional.md

 Additional: Storyboarding Action Cards (Case Study One) {#ari-2 .unnumbered}
 ===========

 Drawing from the world of film production, storyboarding is a well-established technique in participatory design [@spinuzzi2005; @moraveji2007].
-Usually it involves the participants drawing out a series of sketches in the form of a comic strip ‘telling the story’ of an interaction, encounter or activity.
+Usually it involves the participants drawing out a series of sketches in the form of a comic strip 'telling the story' of an interaction, encounter or activity.
 However, it had already been determined, both in terms of the research approach of this thesis [[3.2.2](#3.2.2)], and in terms of responding to participants [[4.2.6](#4.2.6)] that it would be more important to understand the interpersonal interactions between family and support worker and the actual actions performed upon or with data, rather than the mechanisms by which the data interaction would occur.
 Focusing on the visual aspects of information visualisation could be distracting.
 Therefore, I developed a novel technique for use in the phase 2 workshop: **Storyboarding Action Cards**.
 Each storyboard card denotes a possible action that can be carried out by a family member (yellow border), support worker (blue border) or an action performed together (green border).
 Each card includes a simple action summary such as 'Give Information' and an iconographic representation of the action, along with a short description of which actor is doing what.
 It includes blank lines which the participant can 'fill in' to describe the specifics of this occurrence of the action.

 ![Figure ARI.1: Extract of Sample Scenario Storyboarding Exercise walkthrough](./src/figs/figARI.1-storyboarding-cards.png){#figure-ARI.1}